 Inducted into the Brown University Hall of Fame in 1975

-Inducted in to the RI Interscholastic League Hall of Fame in 2013
+Inducted into the RI Interscholastic League Hall of Fame in 2013

-He starred at Cranston East High School and developed his skills in the city’s CLCF youth program.
-Curt was an All-State selection in 1966 and was chosen the Providence Journal Honor Roll Boy that same year.
+He starred at Cranston East High School (RI) and developed his considerable talents in the city’s CLCF youth program.
+Curt was an All-State selection in 1966 and, as intelligent as he was athletically gifted, he was chosen the Providence Journal Honor Roll Boy that same year.
 He was also an All-State tennis player.

-Bennett represented his country in the World Championships in each of his two final seasons with the Blues.
-In his 1978-79 season with St. Louis, he played in 52 games with his brother, Harvey, before being dealt back to the Flames for the 1979-80 season, his final NHL campaign.
+Bennett was traded back to St. Louis in 1977 and would again represent his country in the World Championships in each of his two final seasons with the Blues.
+In his 1978-79 campaign there, he played in 52 games with his brother, Harvey, before being dealt back to the Flames for the 1979-80 season, his final in the NHL.

 Curt retired from hockey following the 1981-82 season in Japan.
 His 334 career NHL points are the second most scored by a Rhode Islander.